-The conclusions of the examination may be laid down in one or more audit reports that cover the documentation and operational audits, plus an audit report for the purpose of verifying the corrective actions implemented to clear non-conformities.
+The conclusions of the audit may be laid down in one or more audit reports that cover the documentation and operational audits, plus an audit report for the purpose of verifying the corrective actions implemented to clear non-conformities.

-The "notification to the manufacturer" means:
+The "manufacturer or his authorised representative shall be notified" means:

-- in the case of a positive decision: a certificate issued by the issuing authority of the Notified Body based on the advice of the audit team, or - in the case of a negative decision: a letter from the issuing authority of the Notified Body with reference to the audit report. - 3.4 The manufacturer shall undertake to fulfil the obligations arising out of the quality system as approved and to maintain it so that it remains adequate and efficient. - 3.5 The manufacturer shall keep the notified body that has approved the quality system informed of any intended updating of the quality system.
+- in the case of a positive decision: a certificate issued by the issuing authority of the Notified Body based on the advice of the audit team, or

+- in the case of a negative decision: a letter from the issuing authority of the Notified Body with reference to the audit report.
+This letter shall include adequate justification for the negative decision and a reference to the procedure described in Art.
+37 of MID and/or its national transposition. - 3.4 The manufacturer shall undertake to fulfil the obligations arising out of the quality system as approved and to maintain it so that it remains adequate and efficient. - 3.5 The manufacturer shall keep the notified body that has approved the quality system informed of any intended change to the quality system.

-The notified body shall evaluate the modifications proposed and decide whether the amended quality system will still satisfy the requirements referred to in paragraph 3.2 and whether a re-assessment is required.
+The notified body shall evaluate any proposed changes and decide whether the modified quality system will continue to satisfy the requirements referred to in point 3.2 or whether a reassessment is necessary.

 All changes that might affect the subjects covered by the bullets under 3.2 shall be notified to the Notified Body.
-Changes of staff do not need to be notified, but records of staff experience and qualifications (which may include education, training, skills, experience etc.) for the personnel concerned shall be maintained.
+Changes of manufacturer's staff members responsible for conformity assessment should be notified, but generally - an exception of key personnel to be considered assessment for these changes is not needed..
+Records of staff experience and qualifications (which may include education, training, skills, experience etc.) for the personnel concerned shall be maintained.